Newman, Kansas, today courtesy Google Maps.

-Newman, Kansas is an extinct town in Kentucky Township of Jefferson County.
+Newman, Kansas, is an extinct town in the Kentucky Township of Jefferson County.

 In the early 1880s, Haston was the sole proprietor of the store and also served as a railroad agent.
-In 1882 a large two-story schoolhouse was erected and the population of the village was 12.
+In 1882, a large two-story schoolhouse was erected, and the village’s population was 12.

 In 1910, Newman had express and telegraph offices, a money order office, and a population of 60.